thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_why_test.md

 * create
 * examine

-## Video

-## Exercises

-## Quiz

-## References

-# Slide Content
+## Slide Content
-## This is the content for the instructional video.

 ### slide 1
-(Course Title - no script)
+"Testing is key to releasing high quality software. and automating your tests ensures that testing is repeatable, reliable, and fast.”

 ### slide 2 Introductory stuff
 "So, let's say that you have been writing Puppet modules for a while now.
-You know what they are supposed to do, and you know what they are not supposed to do.
-Your modules are working well, and they're doing exactly what you want them to do, exectly what you intended.
+You know what they are supposed to do, you know what they are not supposed to do.
+Your modules are working well, and they're doing exactly what you intended.

+"Everything is great!
+Right?
+So why spend your valuable, limited time testing?"

+Now you must ensure that the module works in a variety of conditions, and that the options and parameters of your module work together to achieve an appropriate end result.

+We, at Puppet, have several testing frameworks available to help you write unit and acceptance tests.

 (CAP: a module directory tree animated to build while the narrative runs.)

 ### slide 3

+But first, let's take a few minutes to look a little more closely at software testing.

+Add in here - why would a sys admin even care about software testing - and how might Puppet software tests be different fem other usual sys admin tests.

+### slide

-Everything is great!
-Right?
-So why spend your valuable time testing?
-Well, for a few reasons."
+Well, for a few reasons.
+Testing your code lets you:

+* Confirm that code updates don't break anything.
+* Ensure that platform changes are accounted for.
+* Avoid committing broken code to your repository.
+* Helps maintain good programming practice.

+### slide

 ### slide
 If you don't test, how will know know that changes you make don't affect the proper operation of existing code?
 This role of tests — to act as sensors and monitors throughout the code base — is probably the most compelling argument for their use.